Multi-Role Transport Aircraft (MTA)

 On June 6, 2001, a protocol on the commencement of work on the development of a joint multi-role four-engined turboprop transport aircraft IL-214 was signed between Russia and India.
 For the Russian Party, the Protocol was signed by Mr. Ilya Klebanov, the Vice-Premier of the Government of Russia, for the Indian Party - by Mr. Jaswant Singh, the Minister of Foreign Affairs and the Minister of Defense.
 Mr. Klebanov commented that the IL-214 would be the most promising aircraft of the XXI century.

-In India, the new aircraft is proposed to replace 110 An-32 transport aircraft.
-For HAL, which pulled out of the trans-national Sukhoi Superjet 100 or Russian Regional Jet project, the MRTA is a shot in the arm in its quest to design and manufacture a transport aircraft.
+In India, the new aircraft was proposed to replace 110 An-32 transport aircraft.
+For HAL, which pulled out of the trans-national Sukhoi Superjet 100 or Russian Regional Jet project, the MRTA was a shot in the arm in its quest to design and manufacture a transport aircraft.
 For the IAF, which had an inventory of around 80 of the 5.5 tonne An-32 medium tactical transport aircraft, also known as the 'Metac', the larger MRTA will mean a swifter and larger movement of paratroopers

 In the course of a detailed working out and harmonization of the requirements set by Air Force of Russia and India, the MTA project was significantly changed from the Il-214 baseline, and the aircraft's payload capacity and cargo compartment dimensions were increased.
 None of the engines currently manufactured in Russia can be applied to the new aircraft.